CloudLabs-MOC/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/09-create-power-bi-dashboard.md

 ### **Lab story**

-This lab is one of many in a series of labs that was designed as a complete story from data preparation to publication as reports and dashboards.
+This lab is one of many in a series of labs designed as a complete story from data preparation to publication as reports and dashboards.
 You can complete the labs in any order.
 However, if you intend to work through multiple labs, for the first 10 labs, we suggest you do them in the following order:

 1. Prepare Data in Power BI Desktop